SMousami/2023Spr_projects/README.md

 #### Hypothesis 1: The orientation of the room has an effect on the vaporizer.

-Keeping everything else same, this experiment will involve looking at a square and rectangular orientation.

-Assuming that the rectangular room has dimensions of 8 * 6 * 11 and the square has dimensions of 6 * 6 * 11 units.
-Since the experiment looks at section along the length, the experiment will run twice.
-In the first experiment run, the length will be taken as 8 and for the second, the length will be taken as 6.
-This means that the vaporizer will disperse the vapours along the length.

 Assumptions:
-1) Fan speed will be kept at a minimum speed of 1 (0 is the lowest)
+1) Fan speed will be kept at a minimum speed of 0.3 (0 is the lowest and 0.5 is highest)
 2) There will be only one vaporizer in the corner most section of the room.
-3) The experiment will run for minute
+3) The experiment will run for 180 minute
 4) The diffusion rate of the vaporizer is 0.2 units per minute.
+5) We are placing vaporizers on one of the walls of the room.
+In this experiment, we will consider volume into account and try to factor it into diffusion values to work with the current structure.
+Assuming a 8 (L) * 6 (W)* 10 (H), we can consider two orientations:
+  a) 8 sections where the vaporizer is place on the shorter side (6 width wall)
+  b) 6 sections where the vaporizer is placed on the longer wall (8 length wall) In case a), the diffuser emits to a volume of 6 * 1 * 1 in each section (8 sections), in case b), the vaporizer emits to a volume of 8 * 1 * 1 in 6 sections.
+The adjusted concentrations in section a) will be normalized to a factor of 1/6 and 1/8 for section b).
+Taking this into account, our normalized emission rates for each section is :
+  a) 8 sections > 100 (baseline)
+  b) 6 sections > 100*6/8 = 75

 #### Hypothesis 2: The presence of a ceiling fan in the room will improve vaporizer's effectiveness in killing mosquitoes.